hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 ## References and further reading

-*[Github sharing by our lecturer](https://drive.google.com/file/d/1iwL-N4GdA3WqkVwtCJ36d3X0sJyr5_ni/view?usp=sharing).
-You can check out more functions and possibilities on Github.
+*[GitHub sharing by our lecturer in 2017](https://drive.google.com/file/d/1fUcnMEQUHnAHycGswLubEccC3Xukq63D/view).
+You can check out more functions and possibilities on GitHub.

-*[Github offical guide](https://guides.github.com/).
-You can basically learn everything about Github in it's guide.
+*[GitHub offical guide](https://guides.github.com/).
+You can basically learn everything about GitHub in it's guide.

 ------